ShadowTheHedgehogHacking/2P-ShdTH/workspace/README.md

 Contains addresses I (dreamsyntax) found that are interesting and my process (if you can follow my notes).
 As time went on the notes got more consistent/better and are more readable.

-`GUPE8P.map` is our latest self-defined symbols for Shadow The Hedgehog (US).
+[GUPE8P.map](https://github.com/ShadowTheHedgehogHacking/shadow-disasm-and-dmw) is our latest self-defined symbols for Shadow The Hedgehog (US).

 The `*.dmw` files are memory list files for Shadow The Hedgehog (US), which can be opened with [aldelaro5's Dolphin Memory Engine](https://github.com/aldelaro5/Dolphin-memory-engine)

+Note: The .dmw files and symbols have moved to [shadow-disasm-and-dmw](https://github.com/ShadowTheHedgehogHacking/shadow-disasm-and-dmw)

 Other misc files may be brief codes or descriptions used while trying to understand the game